phetsims/phet-info/deployment-info/sim_deployment.md

 * **DEV**: Dev deploys are often made from master using `pull-all.sh` in `chipper/bin`, but you can use code from branches if you wish
 * **RC_FIRST**:
     + **PHET_IO:**: Add `-phetio` to the end of the branch name.
     + Create a branch with MAJOR.MINOR matching the sim to be published, such as 1.2.
 For instance: `git checkout -b 1.2`
+    + Update the version id in package.json for master.
+Master should be set up for what would be the _next_ release branch name.
+So if you just created release branch 1.3, then the version should be "1.4.0-dev.0" in master.
+(Note the "0" for the maintenance number, so that `grunt bump-version` works properly.)
 * **RC_SUBSEQUENT | PRODUCTION**:
     + Checkout the branch with MAJOR.MINOR (**PHET_IO** branches will end with `-phetio`).
 If a branch does not exist for your version, make, following the step above, like you are publishing the first rc.